tsightler/ring-mqtt/README.md

 # ring-alarm-mqtt
 This is a simple script that leverages the ring alarm API available at [dgreif/ring-alarm](https://github.com/dgreif/ring-alarm) and provides access to the alarm control panel and sensors via MQTT.
 It provides support for Home Assistant style MQTT discovery which allows for very easy integration with Home Assistant with near zero configuration (assuming MQTT is already configured).
 It can also be used with any other tool capable of working with MQTT as it provides consistent topic naming based on location/device ID.

+# Breaking changes in 2.0
+Due to changes in Home Assistant 0.104 I decided to change the default lock state from LOCK/UNLOCK to LOCKED/UNLOCKED to match the new default state.
+If you are using and older version of Home Assistant, please continue to use prior versions of this script.
+If you are using this script with tools other than home assistant, please make the require changes for monitoring the new state.

 ### Standard Installation (Linux)
 Make sure Node.js (tested with 8.x and higher) is installed on your system and then clone this repo: